Skip to main content

 2. Stop smoking.

-3. Avoid self-medication-do not ingest too many medicines.
-Ingredients of medicine can harm the liver.
+3. Avoid self-medication—do not ingest too many medicines.
+Medicines ingredients can harm the liver.
 Instead, use the medication as advised by your doctor.

-4. Avoid aerosol cleaners, perfumes, bug sprays, paint sprays, and all other chemicals sprays can harm the liver.
+4. Avoid aerosol cleaners, perfumes, bug sprays, paint sprays, and all other chemicals that can harm the liver.
 The liver detoxifies what we breathe.

 7. Do not compromise on personal hygiene.
 Wash your hands regularly.

-8. Avoid junk food, and take excess dietary fiber -green vegetables, broccoli, cruciferous vegetables, spinach, etc.
+8. Avoid junk food and consume excess dietary fiber—green vegetables, broccoli, cruciferous vegetables, spinach, etc.

 9. Get vaccines for Hepatitis A, B, and C.